marsfan/Farming-Simulator-Mod-Doc/docs/FS2019/XML/brandColors.rst

 brandColors
 ===========

-This filae defines the colors that are associated with the different brands in the game.
+This file defines the colors that are associated with the different brands in the game.

 .. element:: brandColors

     .. element:: color

-        Definenes a specific color and the associated brand
+        Defines a specific color and the associated brand

         :attrib name: The name of the brand to apply the color to
         :attrib value: The RGBA value of the color.
-Values are floats from 0 to 1, with each value seperated with a space
+Values are floats between 0 and 1, with each value seperated with a space